machaao/machaao-samples/index.rst

    :align: center
    :alt: Ganesha - Your Horoscope Assistant

-   Horoscope Assistant (Powered by GaneshaSpeaks.com)
+   Daily Horoscope Assistant (Powered by GaneshaSpeaks.com)

 What is a Webhook?
 -----------------------------------------------------------------------------